johnjago/johnjago.com/src/blog/content/notes.md

 draft: false
 ---

-I find that the best creative works can be difficult to come across, especially when the author's motivation does not include having the largest possible audience or biggest share of the market.
+The best creative works can be difficult to come across, especially when the author's motivation does not include having the largest audience or biggest share of the market.

 This is a page for those creative works.

 Also: [words](words), [quotes](quotes)

-Everything is sorted in alphabetical order.
+Everything is in alphabetical order.

 ## Essays